;

 Violating such an order is viewed as a serious offense that can lead to a trial by jury and jail time.

-For an order to be issued, the subject of the order is already deemed a credible threat to another person.
-Then, to disobey the court makes the ramifications even more serious.
+For an order to be issued, the subject of the order must already be deemed a credible threat to another person.
+Then, if the subject disobeys the court, the ramifications will become even more serious.

-Violations can result in a lifelong criminal record, which is often an unpleasant surprise for individuals because the original complaint may have been civil but criminal penalties result from a violation of the order.
+Violations can result in a lifelong criminal record.
+This is often an unpleasant surprise for individuals, because while the original complaint may have been civil, a violation of the order will result in criminal penalties.

 If you have been charged with violation of a protective order, contact the experienced lawyers at The Maine Criminal Defense Group for an initial consultation on how you may be able to avoid an unwanted criminal record.